 Get your perspective correct- The COMPASS test, as we have seen, is evaluative and diagnostic in nature.
 Therefore, while getting ready for the test, one must keep in mind that scoring ahead of everyone else is not your objective.
 You need to, instead, focus on your core areas and give your best in the test so that your test scores reflect your actual abilities and knowledge levels.

 Learn more on the institute- specific info on COMPASS testing - As the test content can be customized by each institute according to their requirements, the test criteria and norms related to testing may refer, including the minimum test scores required for placement.

 Take a pre-test- While practice tests help you improve your performance, a pre-test is something that provides you with a clear picture of your abilities and shortcomings, if any, to start with.
 So, taking a pre-test is a must.

-Choose the best study materials- With plenty of resources available for COMPASS test preparation, choose the ones that best fit your preparation needs as well as any kind of budgetary constraints.
+Choose the best study materials- With plenty of resources available for preparation, choose the ones that best fit your needs as well as any kind of budgetary constraints.
 You may find plenty of free resources and programs, as well.
 However, ensure the authenticity and accuracy of materials when you choose any.

-Relax and give your best- Get enough rest, and sleep before the night of taking the COMPASS test; while giving the test, be calm and cool and make sure you understand the questions clearly before you answer them.
+Relax and give your best- Get enough rest, and sleep before the night of the test; while giving the test, be calm and cool and make sure you understand the questions clearly before you answer them.
 If you have any doubts, you may clarify those with the test administrators available.